pissardini/ptr_lib/README.md

 # ptr_lib
-A set of scripts and resources for Geomatics.
+A library of resources for Geomatics and GNSS Analysis.

+2014-2018.
+Developed by Geodesy and Topography Laboratory - University of São Paulo